Leif Erikson (ship): Restoration

 Leif Erikson steadily deteriorated after years of neglect and vandalism, and by 1980 was in such poor condition that it was even considered that the ship be burned in the traditional Viking manner of putting a ship to rest.
 This suggestion inspired Emil Olson's grandson, Will Borg, to bring volunteers together and begin fundraising efforts to restore the ship.
 Through donations, festivals and other endeavors, the group raised $100,000.
 Boatbuilders began the restoration in 1991.
-With restoration nearly complete, the ship was reinstalled on display at the eastern end of Leif Erikson Park in Duluth, Minnesota in 2001.
+With restoration nearly complete, the ship was reinstalled on display at the eastern end of Leif Erikson Park in Duluth, Minnesota during 2001.
 Due to further vandalism and degradation, the ship was again removed from the park by cranes and a flatbed trailer in 2013.

-"Leif Erikson" has been undergoing further restoration.
-Fundraising efforts aim to return it to the park in a new, secure display structure.
-The proposed building is designed by Krech Ojard & Associates and intended to be located near Leif Erikson Park at Superior Street and 10th Avenue East.
-Leif Erikson is presently housed at the Lafarge cement terminal.
+The Leif Erikson underwent further restoration under the care of Save Our Ship, Inc (“SOS”).
+Fundraising efforts initially aimed to return the ship to Leif Erikson Park in Duluth with a new, secure display structure.
+The Duluth City Council unanimously voted to officially transfer ownership of the Leif Erikson to Save Our Ship in June 2021.
+In November 2021, the Leif Erikson was moved from storage to be displayed in Knife River, Minnesota–20 miles Northeast of Duluth on the shore of Lake Superior.
+With unanimous agreement, the SOS board of directors signed a letter in June 2022 to permanently relocate the Leif Erikson to Knife River, where it will be displayed in a shelter managed by The Knife River Heritage and Cultural Center.